elastic/logstash-docs-md/docs/vpr/v0-0-1-plugins-filters-elastic_integration.md

 * Value type is [password](logstash://reference/configuration-file-structure.md#password)
 * There is no default value for this setting.

-The encoded form of an API key that is used to authenticate this plugin to {{es}}
+The encoded form of an API key that is used to authenticate this plugin to Elasticsearch

 ### `auth_basic_password` [v0.0.1-plugins-filters-elastic_integration-auth_basic_password]